Voltage-controlled oscillator

 A voltage-controlled oscillator (VCO) is an electronic oscillator whose oscillation frequency is controlled by a voltage input.
 The applied input voltage determines the instantaneous oscillation frequency.
 Consequently, a VCO can be used for frequency modulation (FM) or phase modulation (PM) by applying a modulating signal to the control input.
 A VCO is also an integral part of a phase-locked loop.
 VCOs are used in synthesizers to generate a waveform whose pitch can be adjusted by a voltage determined by a musical keyboard or other input.

-A voltage-to-frequency converter (VFC) is a special type of VCO designed to be very linear in frequency control over a wide range of input control voltages.
+A voltage-to-frequency converter (VFC) is a VCO that has a very linear transfer function (i.e., the ratio of output frequency to input voltage is nearly constant) over a wide range of input control voltages.

 Types

 VCOs can be generally categorized into two groups based on the type of waveform produced.